How Beta Hydroxy Acids (BHAs) Help with Acne

-Beta hydroxy acids (BHAs) are acids used to treat a variety of skin conditions, including acne, but when it comes to acne, salicylic acid is the only widely-available and widely-used BHA.
+Beta hydroxy acids (BHAs) are acids that are topically applied to treat a variety of skin conditions, including acne.
+Salicylic acid is the only widely-available and widely-used BHA.

-The side effects of over-the-counter salicylic acid are generally mild, but higher-percentage salicylic acid chemical peels can cause more severe side effects.
+Side Effects: The side effects of over-the-counter salicylic acid are generally mild, and include only minor skin irritation, stinging, burning, and itching.
+Higher-percentage salicylic acid chemical peels can cause more severe side effects.

 - Introduction to BHAs

 - Types of BHAs Used to Treat Acne